 What American routes have basic economy?

-American Airlines basic economy may be available on domestic routes, as well as flights between the US and Canada, Central America, Mexico, the Caribbean, and Europe.
+American Airlines basic economy may be available on domestic routes, as well as flights between the US and Canada, Central America, Mexico, the Caribbean, South America, Europe, and Asia.
 On flights to Europe you may also find these fares on American’s transatlantic joint venture business partners, including British Airways, Finnair, and Iberia.

-However, not all flights or markets will actually have basic economy available.
+However, not all flights or markets will have basic economy available.
 If basic economy is available, you’ll see it listed as the first pricing option.
 Just because a flight doesn’t have basic economy doesn’t mean it won’t be cheap.
-For example, here’s a $36 fare from Miami to Chicago, which is not basic economy.
+For example, it’s not uncommon to see sub-$100 fares that are in regular economy, rather than basic economy.

 How much cheaper are American basic economy tickets?